Add To Favorites

 Create cool color tricks while learning about primary and secondary colors and color blending.

-On thin white cardboard or poster board, use a compass, or trace around an object, to make circles 5 inches (12 cm) in diameter.
+On thin white cardboard or poster board, students use a compass, or trace around an object, to make circles 5 inches (12 cm) in diameter.
 Cut out the circles with Crayola® Scissors.
+If students struggle with creating the circles, templates can be provided as asssistance.
+Adult help should also be available as needed.

 Color the sections with Crayola Crayons.
 Experiment with varying color patterns on different wheels and predict the results.
 Poke a small hole in the center of the circle with scissors.
-A grown up can help you.
+An adult can assist as needed.
 Pull about 18 inches (45 cm) of yarn or string halfway through the hole.

 Hold one end of the string in each hand.
 Swing the string and circle until the entire length of string is twisted.
 Then give the string a firm, brisk pull.
 As the wheel spins, watch the colors appear to mix.